GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

 Clone assignment is syntactic sugar for calling clone(var a: auto&; b: auto&) if it exists or basic assignment for POD types.
 It is also implemented for das_string, array and table types, and creates 'deep' copy.

-Some external handled types can be non assignable, but still copyable;
+Some external handled types can be non assignable, but still cloneable;

 ----------------
 Operators